PGR Development Blog

 Explore our tags

-academic writing AI anxiety archives artificial intelligence black history month Cadbury Research Library christmas citation diversity citation justice cite black women collaboration community connection decolonisation EDI foundation GenAI grounding techniques happy new year helen writes journalling manuscripts nature networking open peer review open research pause@uni peer review peer review week PGR contributed primary sources rare books RDF relationships researcher development framework research integrity Research Skills Team rest self-care special collections University Doctoral School welcome wellbeing work-life balance
+#AcWriMo academic writing AI anxiety archives Cadbury Research Library christmas citation diversity citation justice cite black women collaboration community connection decolonisation EDI foundation GenAI grounding techniques happy new year journalling manuscripts nature networking open peer review outreach pause@uni peer review peer review week PGR contributed primary sources public engagement rare books RDF relationships researcher development framework research integrity Research Skills Team rest self-care special collections University Doctoral School volunteering welcome wellbeing work-life balance